codewithkalio/codewithkalio/README.md

 # Hi, I'm Kali 👋

-I'm a Technical PM who loves to build.
-I bridge infrastructure, security, and product — and I'm currently deep in AI engineering, building tools that make teams faster without sacrificing stability or compliance.
+I'm a full-stack builder with a software engineering foundation, a decade of product experience across a wide range of industries, and a current deep dive into AI engineering.

 **What I've been building lately:**

-- **[한국어 Learn](https://github.com/codewithkalio/hangugeo-learn)** — A mobile-friendly Korean flashcard app with personal notes, audio pronunciation, typing practice, and contextual formality — built for serious learners who need more than vocabulary lists. **[[Live App with Demo]](https://learnkorean.kaliolsen.com)**
+- **[한국어 Learn](https://github.com/codewithkalio/hangugeo-learn)** Production Korean flashcard app.
+Supabase auth, row-level security, spaced repetition algorithm, Korean TTS via Web Speech API, and PostHog observability.
+Built with React, TypeScript, and Tailwind.  **[[Live App with Demo]](https://learnkorean.kaliolsen.com)**
-- **[RAG Q&A Proof of Concept](https://github.com/codewithkalio/rag_qa_system)** - A Jupyter Notebook holding a RAG-powered Q&A system using real data, not a tutorial dataset.
-Real-world data is messy and unpredictable.
-Retrieval failures are where the most useful learning happens.
+- **[RAG Q&A Proof of Concept](https://github.com/codewithkalio/rag_qa_system)** - Retrieval-augmented Q&A system built on real-world data.
+EnsembleRetriever combining BM25 and vector similarity, chunk optimization, and documented retrieval failure analysis.
-- **[Multi-Agent Customer Support System with MCP and A2A](https://github.com/codewithkalio/multi-agent-cs-system)** - Building my own multi-agent system to explore the added complexity, risk and necessary guardrails that come with agent autonomy.
+- **[Multi-Agent Customer Support System with MCP and A2A](https://github.com/codewithkalio/multi-agent-cs-system)** - Multi-agent system using Google ADK, MCP for database access, A2A for cross-service agent communication, and LangFuse for tracing and evals.

-**I'm currently in a focused learning sprint (Feb - Mar 2026):**
-- Vibe coding workflows (Self-guided R&D)
-- RAG, LangChain, Evals, Multi-Agent with ADK and A2A
+I'm looking for a product engineer role at a small, focused team where I can own problems end-to-end — and where building thoughtfully matters as much as building fast.